 During my time in Ireland, I only had a chance to explore Inisheer.
 This island is the closest to the mainland, and the smallest of the three islands.
 So if you’re like me and are visiting as a day trip, you’ll likely visit Inisheer.
 On Inisheer, you can walk through the old Plassey shipwreck, visit the ruins of an old castle, and see the dramatic cliffs of Irish mainland in the distance.

 Despite limited time, I loved my time on Inisheer.
-This was one of my favorite things I did in Ireland.
+This was one of my favorite things I did during my four months in the country.
+Therefore, I have to include this in my list of the best things to do in Ireland.
 Climbing the ruins of a ancient castle surrounded by the gorgeous scenery and the Cliffs of Moher in the distance was a massive highlight.
 Unsurprisingly, I plan to return to the Aran Islands some day.

 Cliffs of Moher

-However, you have plenty of alternatives.
+However, you have plenty of alternatives if you want to try to avoid the crowds.
 The Cliffs of Moher are the most famous, but the western coast of Ireland is full of dramatic cliffs.

 One day, I took a trip from my university, heading south past the Cliffs of Moher to Kilkee.
 We explored the cliffs in this area and they were just as stunning as the Cliffs of Moher.
 On our visit, my small group of twelve students were the only people around.
 The beauty was wonderful, but the lack of tourists is what made it even better.